 These practices enhance body awareness and serve as a valuable tool for handling stress and fixing sleep problems.
 Give it a try — everyone deserves moments of calm!

 Chamomile tea is known for its calming quality due to a natural compound called apigenin.
 This compound has a soothing effect on the brain, helping you relax and lower feelings of anxiety.
-Drinking a cup of chamomile tea before bed can make it easier to fall asleep and have an undisturbed night.
+Drinking a cup of chamomile tea before bed can help you fall asleep more easily and have an undisturbed night.

-If sleep problems continue, talk to a health-care provider about treatment options that fit your needs.
-Proper guidance can help you safely reach your wellness goals, whether it's prescription medications or over-the-counter melatonin supplements.
+If sleep problems persist, consult a health-care provider about treatment options tailored to your needs.
+Proper guidance can help you safely achieve your wellness goals, whether it involves prescription medications or over-the-counter melatonin supplements.
 Taking melatonin can help those with delayed sleep phase disorder or jet lag.

 Transform your nights with these simple adjustments, and remember that sweet dreams are just a few changes away.